 You can also purchase Android games which have been tweaked specifically for the Shield box, like Doom 3, Half-Life 2 and Trine.
 They use the native rendering power of the Shield to full effect, letting you game just using the power of the device itself.

-Nvidia might well have just killed the living room gaming PC.
-If not then they’ve certainly taken to it with a bat, leaving it looking like Walking Dead Glenn, all popped eyeball and everything.
-Sorry... spoiler.
+With the Shield Nvidia has effectively killed the living room gaming PC.
+If not then it’s certainly taken to it with a bat, leaving it looking like Walking Dead Glenn, all popped eyeball and everything.

 With my GeForce-based PC in my home office and the Shield streaming invisibly to my TV, I’ve got no need to have an expensive dedicated gaming machine in my living room.
 Now the input lag has been all but expunged the stream is pretty much seamless.
 The Steam Link has got nothing on the Shield.